docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 You can additionally restrict the list and specify which one is chosen by default, by editing the `<PresetComments>` tag in the preset file.

-If the value of the tag starts with “IsConstrained,”, then a comma delimited list of 4ccs follows that dictates which codecs are available, and the first one is chosen by default.
+If the value of the tag starts with "IsConstrained,", then a comma delimited list of 4ccs follows that dictates which codecs are available, and the first one is chosen by default.

 For example, QuickTime DV NTSC.epr for the Mac DV NTSC editing mode has this: `<PresetComments>IsConstrained,dvc </PresetComments>`